- Susan H. Landry, Ph.D.

 At the beginning of our study, the research team developed a variety of testing procedures, testing materials, and preliminary test items that provide coverage of the full continuum of Kindergarten children’s knowledge and abilities in oral language, letter knowledge, phonological awareness, mathematics, science/engineering, approaches to learning, motor coordination, executive functioning, and social-emotional competencies.

 In 2014, initial tasks were piloted with a sample of approximately 75 Kindergarteners.
 After reviewing these results, the research team revised our procedures and test items for our scaling study.
 During this two year study, we worked with more than 2,500 children around the state.
 We tested both monolingual English speakers as well as monolingual or bilingual speakers of Spanish.

 In the final year of our study, we will be conducting our validity study, where we will work with more than 400 Kindergarten students.
 Specifically, TX-KEA and standardized norm-referenced measures will be administered in the fall and norm-referenced measures will be re-administered in the spring to evaluate predictive validity.

 The investigative team recognizes that a screening product is only as good as the procedures developed to train users in how to administer the assessment and how to use the reporting functionalities.
-Therefore, we are developing an appropriate training module for teachers to learn how to administer this assessment, to ensure that it is administered consistently throughout the state.
-We are also working with Education Service Centers to provide face-to-face training on the system.
+Therefore, we are developing appropriate training modules for teachers to learn how to administer this assessment, to ensure that it is administered consistently throughout the state.
+We are also working with Education Service Centers to provide face-to-face training on TX-KEA.
 Contact your local Education Service Center for more information.

 In the scaling study, we worked with more than 2000 children around the state to make sure that our test items are reliable measures of school readiness.
 During final year of development, we will work with more than 400 children to examine the validity of our assessment.